cancerit/alleleCount/nf_allelecount/readme.md

 `nextflow run allelecount.nf`

-Pass inputs and options to alleleCount via `user_args.config`.
-Also includes relevant runtime options for singularity.
+Pass inputs and options to the container and alleleCount via `nextflow.config`.

-See alleleCount documentation for further information
+See `nextflow.config` for further information, and alleleCount documentation for alleleCount options.